Real-Time Vibration-Based Bearing Fault Diagnosis Under Time-Varying Speed Conditions: Conclusions

 \section{Conclusions}

 Diagnosing faults in bearings at their early stages allows proactive maintenance strategies and reduces the economic and operational impact of unexpected failures.
 Unfortunately, current fault diagnosis techniques are often tested in restricted settings and do not integrate the variable conditions and operations found in a real-life scenario.
 In this paper, we proposed a vibration-based efficient real-time convolutional neural network (CNN) to diagnose different bearing faults under various noise levels and time-varying rotational speeds.
 Besides, we designed a novel Fisher-based spectral separability analysis (SSA) technique to rationalize the efficacy of the proposed model.
 The experimental results showed that the proposed method outperforms PIResNet, the current state-of-the-art technique, across multiple signal-to-noise ratios with accuracy gains reaching up to 15.8\% while running in real-time.
-Moreover, through the SSA outcomes, we offered an explanation for the model's behavior under heavy noise and indicated the need for representing the vibration signals in the joint time-frequency domain to design robust bearing diagnostic tools.
-Our future research directions include testing the proposed CNN on different datasets, designing a time-frequency-based bearing fault diagnosis system, and incorporating advanced techniques such as operational neural networks \cite{kiranyaz2020operational} with the recent neuron models \cite{kiranyaz2021self} to improve the model's learning capacity.
+Moreover, through the SSA outcomes, we explained the model's behavior under heavy noise and indicated the need for representing the vibration signals in the joint time-frequency domain to design robust bearing diagnostic tools.
+The present work has some limitations; it is confined to fixed noise levels and to diagnosing isolated faults.
+Hence, one may include non-stationary noise and multiple faults occurring simultaneously.
+Other than that, our future research directions include testing the proposed CNN on different datasets, designing a time-frequency-based bearing fault diagnosis system, and incorporating advanced techniques such as operational neural networks \cite{kiranyaz2020operational} with the recent neuron models \cite{kiranyaz2021self}.